FrankHeimes/Registry-Scripts/README.md

 The scripts in this directory make `REG` files, used by `RegEdit`, and comparison results produced by [RegShot](https://sourceforge.net/projects/regshot) more readable.

 ## MakeRegUserfriendly.ps1
-This script takes a file object containing a Windows registry file (`.reg`) and creates a more readable version of it with the string `.Userfriendly` inserted in its name.
+This script takes a Windows registry file (`.reg`) and creates a more readable version of it with the string `.Userfriendly` inserted in its name.

 It particularly performs the following conversions:
   * Convert a `dword` value into the notation `0xNNN` and append its decimal value.